 1. Register yourself.
 Let your government know when and where you will be traveling so that you can be reached in an emergency.
 U.S. citizens can register themselves here; other countries have similar programs.

 2. Check in.
 Leave a copy of your itinerary with family or friends at home so that they know where you're supposed to be and when.
-Stay in touch on a regular basis by e-mail or phone -- not just to keep your mom from worrying about you, but also to keep up with any news stories that might affect your travels.
-(See our tips for staying connected while traveling.)
+Stay in touch on a regular basis by email or phone -- not just to keep your mom from worrying about you, but also to keep up with any news stories that might affect your travels.

 3. Be prepared.
 Have a backup plan in case something goes wrong.
 Find your home country's embassy or consulate in the area you'll be visiting and carry its contact details with you at all times.
 But be aware of what the embassy -- and your home government -- can and cannot do.
 (For example, if you're injured, the State Department can help get you back to the U.S., but you or your relatives will have to foot the bill.)

 4. Protect yourself.
 If possible, purchase a travel insurance policy (but be sure to see what is and isn't covered).
 Check out Money Safety Tips for Travelers to help shield yourself against crime.
 Finally, do your research; read up on the political or cultural situation of the area you're visiting and know exactly what threats you might face.